Skip to main content

 • Tax implications: IDCWs received from mutual funds are subject to taxes.
 This can reduce the net returns for young investors, making the growth option more attractive from a tax perspective.

 • Missed compounding benefits: Young investors miss out on the power of compounding when they opt for the IDCW payout option.
 Reinvesting IDCWs can significantly increase the investment's value over time, which is especially beneficial for long-term investors.
-A compound interest calculator can help project how much your investment could potentially grow when IDCWs are reinvested to help you assess the significant difference in the return potential between IDCW payout and IDCW reinvestment.
+A compound interest calculator or a lumpsum mutual fund calculator can help project how much your investment could potentially grow when IDCWs are reinvested to help you assess the significant difference in the return potential between IDCW payout and IDCW reinvestment.

 Conclusion